Ureteral Stenting and Nephrostomy

 If the case is done with sedation, the intravenous (IV) sedative will make you feel relaxed and sleepy.
 You may or may not remain awake, depending on how deeply you are sedated.

-You may feel the catheter going into the kidney and down the ureter.
-During placement of a ureteral stent, you may feel the guide wire go into the bladder until the stent is placed.
+You may feel slight pressure as the catheter is inserted into the kidney and down the ureter.
+During placement of a ureteral stent, until the stent is positioned, you may feel pressure as the guide wire is inserted into the bladder.

 You will remain in the recovery room until you are completely awake and ready to return home.